joergschultzelutter/core-aprs-client/docs/coreaprssclient_class.md

 # `CoreAprsClient` class

 The `CoreAprsClient` class is responsible for the communication between the local APRS bot and APRS-IS.
-Additionally, it also provides a 'dry-run' method, allowing you to test your custom `input_parser`/`output_generator` code offline without any interaction with APRS-IS.
+Additionally, it also provides a 'dry-run' function, allowing you to test your custom `input_parser`/`output_generator` code offline without any interaction with APRS-IS.

 Import the class via